Chase Blackburn

-Early years
+Early life

-Blackburn attended Marysville High School in Marysville, Ohio and was a letterman in football and basketball.
+Blackburn attended Marysville High School in Marysville, Ohio, and was a letterman in football and basketball.
 In football, as a senior, he led his team to a 13–1 record and the 2001 Ohio High School Football Division II State Seminifinals.
 He finished with 320 career tackles.

 College career

 Blackburn was a three-year starter at the University of Akron, playing both linebacker and defensive end.
 He started 34 of 45 games in which he played and finished his college career with 293 tackles (179 solo), 11 sacks, 38.5 tackles for losses and three interceptions.
 He started all 11 games as a senior and finished with 71 tackles (41 solo), 5 sacks and 8.5 tackles for losses playing the "bandit" – a hybrid between the linebacker and defensive end positions.
 He was named All-MAC linebacker as a junior.

 Professional career

 Pre-draft

 Blackburn measured 6'3" and 245 pounds.
 At the Akron Pro Day, Blackburn ran a 4.69 40-yard dash.